kvietmeier/Terraform/azure/VMs/multivm_map/README.md

-### Create a multi-vm enviroment with 2 NICs per VM
+### Create a multi-vm environment with 2 NICs per VM

 This example will be using a map object to create multolie unique VMs.